WorldMaker/butterfloat/docs/v2/getting-started.md

 run(container, Main)
 ```

-This is where we start to see things diverge from React function
+This is where we really start to see things diverge from React function
 components as we know them.
-The second parameter to Butterfloat
+The second parameter to a Butterfloat
-component is a fancy type called the `ComponentContext`.
-One of the
+component is a fancy type called the `jsx.Mat`.
+This provides a context
+for the component.
+It passes our runtime `jsx` function, which is why
+it shows up in every example so far.
+One of the other things this Mat is
-things this Component Context is useful for is dependency injecting
-our events observables.
+useful for is dependency injecting our events observables.

+> [!NOTE]
+> Why is called a "Mat"?
+You may be typing it a lot, so a short name is
+> handy.
+Mat could stand for "material" as the in construction material
+> you are building the component out of.
+The "boxing metaphor" is that
+> it is a boxing mat that you are building your boxing ring out of.

 In this case, we want to know when our "Change Mood" button is
 clicked and we're calling that our `toggleGreeting` event, which